Enterprise-CMCS/macpro-mdct-qmr/README.md

 Want to destroy from your Mac?
 This may be necessary in some cases where you have orphaned infrastructure

 - Install/configure the AWS CLI (You will have to copy AWS keys into your terminal)
+- brew install jq (if you don't have already installed)
 - sh destroy.sh "name_of_your_branch" and re-enter the branch name once it has found all associated resources

 ## Requirements